-Much like the energy efficiency rating, the government also has the Water Efficiency Labelling Scheme (WELS).
-Similar to the labels for energy efficiency, it works on the same six star rating, and notes the average number of litres of water your dishwasher uses per minute.
-This is an easy way to gauge how much water you use every time you put on a load.
+The two main labels you can find on a dishwasher are the Energy Rating Sticker and the government initiative Water Efficiency Labelling Scheme (WELS) label.
+Both labels work on a six star rating scale and each indicate how much water is used per load and the amount of energy used in a year.
 The most efficient dishwashers under this scheme use half the amount of water as an average model on the market, saving you money and offering peace of mind.